chuangcaleb/wtsa/_paages/about.md

 Unsure where to start?
 [View major projects](browse) or perhaps begin with [[The Greatest Showman Series]]!

-Also have a look at my [linktree](https://linktr.ee/wtstorya), which is where I've been temporarily centralizing my writing projects so far!
+Also have a look at my [linktree](https://linktr.ee/wtstorya), which is where I've been temporarily centralising my writing projects so far!

 <br>

-My friend has also started a Jekyll blog at the same time as me — it's a knowledge hub where he shares some fun facts!
-Check it out at [I Wonder](https://joewong00.github.io/iwonder/)!
+*My friend has also started a Jekyll blog at the same time as me — it's a knowledge hub where he shares some fun facts!
+Check it out at [I Wonder](https://joewong00.github.io/iwonder/)!*